ldgze/task-tracker/README.md

 8) You can search the exist tasks, tags, and lists at the search bar of each pages,

 9) You can also add/delete tags or lists manually by clicking on the tag or list bar on the top of the browser.
+(Or you can also point your browser to  http://locahost:3000/tags or http://locahost:3000/lists)